 3. Providing evidence of a third party's behaviour

 This might be if your vehicle is stolen or it's being tested by a mechanic.
 We ask that you let us know in advance if your vehicle is going to the garage, just in case someone drives your vehicle dangerously.
+If you want to tell us that someone else is going to be driving your vehicle to carry out repairs , just provide us with a letter from the garage with the dates it's booked in and we'll review that.

 Got more questions about speeding cancellations?